huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 * **Who can order:** Lab leaders and lab coordinators.
 * **Required information**: lab name, machine name, volume name and intended size.
 * **Expected response time:** One week.
-The volume downsize requires a machine restart that needs to be scheduled 9-11am on a workday.
+The volume downsize requires a machine restart that needs to be scheduled 9-11 AM on a workday.
-* **Expected delivery:** Decrased storage capacity.
+* **Expected delivery:** Decreased storage capacity.
 * **Cost:** As per your total storage plan.

 ### New volume